jeromel1978/msotr/README.md

 JSON used for replacing content do not need the curly braces Special nodes:

+- XLSX
-- XLSX - used for PPTX embedded charts and related tables
+  - used for PPTX embedded charts and related tables
+- TABLES
-- TABLES - Used for PPTX tables
+  - Used for PPTX tables
+  - Template Requires Header Row and two rows
+  - Placeholder name must be somewhere in the table

 Either URL or Local are required to import template

+## Sample

+JSON Sample format in "sample.json"

+## Element Requirements

+- XLSX Element requirements

+  - Name - Placeholder name
+  - Workbook - Workbook name for referencing embedded Excel file
+  - Data - See sample for format

+- TABLES Element requirements
+  - Name - Placeholder name
+  - Headers - Array of strings
+  - Data - 2 dimentional array of string

 # CLI Usage